murielg/reactstarter/README.md

 ## Yet another react starter kit, but this one works for me.

-This will be used as my starting point when working on React JS + Flux projects.
+This will be used as my starting point when working on React + Redux projects.

 ### Things you'll need